MHumm/DelphiEncryptionCompendium/readme.md

 provided in the *Demos* subfolder.

 ## Has it been tested?
-DEC 5.2 comes with some "arcane" test program testing the algoithms implemented using test data supplied via some text file.
+DEC 5.2 came with some "arcane" test program testing the algoithms implemented using test data supplied via some text file.
 For many algorithms this test data stems from official documentation of the algorithms itsself.
 DEC 5.2 passes these tests.

 DEC 6.0 reworked these tests into DUnit and DUnitX tests.
 We also added some more tests and with this replaced the "arcane" test program which used hard to understand code.
-A few of the implemented unit tests still fail, but this is simply because they are empty sceletons at this point in time waiting to be filled in.
+A few of the implemented unit tests may still fail, but this is simply because they are empty sceletons at this point in time waiting to be filled in.
 We first need to work out how to implement these tests and maybe look for test data.
 Why don't you help out by researching useful test data for those few tests?
+We're talking at block chaining mode tests for the ciphers specifically.

 ## Contained hash algorithms
 * MD2